Organizing Interpreting Teams

 - Speakers' interventions must be sent to the conference interpreters at least 8 days before the conference, by e-mail or by post: a "red thread" is often sufficient.

-- Annual reports, dozens of slides, voluminous PowerPoint presentations: please do NOT send them by e-mail for us to print - our “Home Offices” are not equipped for this.
-Hence, please print them on paper (black and white will suffice), send them to each interpreter by regular mail and please place them in the interpretation booths on the day of the assignment.
+- Annual reports, dozens of slides, voluminous PowerPoint presentations: please do NOT send these by e-mail for us to print - our “Home Offices” are not equipped for this.
+Hence, please do so for us (black and white will suffice) and send them to each interpreter by regular mail.
+Also be sure to have them placed in the interpretation booths on the day of the assignment.

 - For the proper preparation and successful work of the interpreters, please also provide in ALL available languages: lists of products, services, divisions and, IMPORTANT, lists of abbreviations.
 If biographies or résumés of speakers are going to be read out, please add these too to our preparation documents.

 - Always inform conference speakers that you are working with interpreters.
 Point out to speakers that if they read out papers at top speed, then their listeners will go back home having grasped little or nothing!